Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This argument can be set to an integer between 1 and 1000.

-When proxying the Kong sends all the request headers and this setting does not have any effect.
+When proxying, Kong sends all the request headers, and this setting does not have any effect.
 It is used to limit Kong and its plugins from reading too many request headers.